How to Fill a Vape Cartridge: Complete Guide (2026)

 Steps 1-6: Standard Filling

-Fill the postless cartridge the same way you’d fill any other cart (see instructions above).
+Fill the postless cartridge the same way you’d fill any other cart (see screw-top instructions above).

 This is where postless carts differ.
 After capping: